Harika-SVL/Git/notes.md

 ## Git Merging

-* create a new folder (branches_demo) and make it a local repo
+* create a new folder `branches_demo` and make it a local repo
-* Make the changes,add and commit
+* Make the changes, add and commit

 ![Alt text](shots/34.JPG)